CGruich/RedoxFlow/README.md

 **Automation Improvements**
 * Pair the agent with an en-masse job submission workflow (SLURM, Nextflow, Snakemake, etc.)
 * Adapt the .csv-based memory to a proper relational database (e.g., PostgreSQL, SQLite)
-* Expand the script preparation method (RedoxFlow.prepare_scripts()) to include fine-tuned DFT simulation settings (e.g., basis set, functional, temperature)
+* Expand the script preparation method (RedoxFlow.prepare_scripts()) to include fine-tuned DFT simulation settings (e.g., basis set, functional, dielectric constant, temperature)
     * We currently restrict these settings to tractable, fixed values deliberately for proof-of-concept
 * Pair the script preparation method (RedoxFlow.prepare_scripts()) with a natural language prompt interface
     * e.g., "Generate me 100 reactant candidates using the PBE functional and 6-311g* basis set at 200 Kelvin."